facebookresearch/MUSE/README.md

 ![Model](https://s3.amazonaws.com/arrival/outline_all.png)

 MUSE is a Python library for *multilingual word embeddings*, whose goal is to provide the community with:
-* state-of-the-art multilingual word embeddings based on [fastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)
+* state-of-the-art multilingual word embeddings ([fastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) embeddings aligned in a common space)
 * large-scale high-quality bilingual dictionaries for training and evaluation

 We include two methods, one *supervised* that uses a bilingual dictionary or identical character strings, and one *unsupervised* that does not use any parallel data (see [Word Translation without Parallel Data](https://arxiv.org/pdf/1710.04087.pdf) for more details).